aofarrel/myco/doc/inputs.md

 | timeout_decontam_part2 | Int  | 15<sup>†</sup>  | Discard any sample that is still running in clockwork rm_contam after this many minutes (set to 0 to never timeout) |
 | timeout_variant_caller | Int  | 120<sup>†</sup> | Discard any sample that is still running in clockwork variant_call_one_sample after this many minutes (set to 0 to never timeout) |

-<sup>†</sup> myco_raw and myco_cleaned default to not using this heuristic at all, so their defaults are 0.
+<sup>†</sup> myco_raw and myco_simple default to not using this heuristic at all, so their defaults are 0.

 ## Variant caller inputs